jodienorris030/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
 In coding, it implies that writing clean, readable, and maintainable code is more valuable than complex solutions.
 Strive to break down complex problems into simpler parts, use clear abstractions, avoid unnecessary complexity, and always keep in mind that code is read far more often than it's written."

 This principle reminds us that while we may be tempted to create intricate or novel solutions, a well-structured, straightforward program is easier to debug, extend, and collaborate on.
 It also aligns with the principles of good software engineering practices like DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid).

+# 2024-02-22
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By giving priority to the critical tasks first, you can ensure that your project stays on track and meets its deadlines.
+You can use a task management tool, such as Trello or Asana, to help organize and prioritize your tasks.
+ 2. Plan ahead: Planning is crucial for any project.
+It helps you stay organised and ensures that you have enough time to complete each task.
+When starting a new project or working with a team, create a detailed plan that outlines the goals, milestones, tasks and deadlines for each member.
+Using a tool like Microsoft Project or Google Sheets can help with planning and organization.
+3. Stay organized: A clean and organized codebase is a joy to work with.
+Organizing your code will save you time and frustration in the long run.
+Use version control systems like Git to track your changes and keep your files tidy.
+Additionally, using code formatting tools like Prettier or ESLint can make your codes more readable and maintainable.